MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/xaml-islands.md

 For a table of common windowing-related APIs that you should avoid in the context of XAML Islands and the recommended [XamlRoot](https://docs.microsoft.com/uwp/api/windows.ui.xaml.xamlroot) replacements, see the table in [this section](/windows/uwp/design/layout/show-multiple-views#make-code-portable-across-windowing-hosts).

+### Supporting the Share contract

+If you want to support the [Share contract](/windows/uwp/app-to-app/share-data) from a WPF, Windows Forms, or C++ Win32 app, your app must use the [IDataTransferManagerInterop](https://docs.microsoft.com/windows/win32/api/shobjidl_core/nn-shobjidl_core-idatatransfermanagerinterop) interface to get the [DataTransferManager](https://docs.microsoft.com/uwp/api/windows.applicationmodel.datatransfer.datatransfermanager) object to initiate the share operation for a specific window.

+For a sample that demonstrates how to use this interface in a WPF app, see the [ShareSource](https://github.com/microsoft/Windows-classic-samples/tree/master/Samples/ShareSource) sample.

 ## Feature roadmap

-Here is the current state of XAML Islands-related features as of Windows 10, version 1903 and the version 6.0 release of the Windows Community Toolkit:
+Here is the current state of XAML Islands-related features:

 * **C++ Win32 apps:** The UWP XAML hosting API is considered version 1.0 as of Windows 10, version 1903.
 * **Managed apps that target .NET Framework 4.6.2 and later:** The XAML Island controls that are available in the [version 6.0.0 NuGet packages](#configure-your-project-to-use-the-xaml-island-net-controls) are considered version 1.0 for apps that target the .NET Framework 4.6.2 and later.